 - Occupational therapy will focus on preparing SCI patients for the transition back to everyday life.
 At occupational therapy, individuals will improve their mobility by practicing activities of daily living and learning how to use adaptive tools.

 - Psychotherapy will help patients cope with the emotional effects of spinal cord injury.
 Life after SCI can require lots of changes, which can be stressful.
 Psychotherapy will provide patients with the support and resources they need to push through.

-- Orthotic devices like braces and splints help promote proper alignment.
+- Orthotic devices like braces and splints help promote proper positioning and alignment.
 They can be extremely helpful for T6 spinal cord injury patients with poor trunk control or spasticity in the legs.

 - Medications can help temporarily relieve potential effects of spinal cord injury like pain, tight muscles, and depression so SCI patients can focus on recovery.